Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/routing.md

 With the ARP Table, it's easy to have the relationship between a command socket and an event port for a specific client (`orcName`).
-Now that you have a better idea about the topologies and the links between the nodes, we can study the lines which are used by the multi casting.
+Now that you have a better idea about the topologies and the links between the nodes, we can study the lines which are used by the multicasting.

 ### The lines